Louisa Lane Drew

 Louisa Lane Drew (January 10, 1820 - August 31, 1897) was an English-born British American actress and theatre owner-manager, and an ancestor of the prominent Barrymore-Drew acting family.
-Professionally, she was often billed and known as Mrs. John Drew.
+Professionally, she was often billed and known as Mrs. John Drew, while her acting company would refer to her as The Duchess.

+Lane was the manager of the Arch Street Theatre in Philadelphia, Pennsylvania, a position that she held for 31 years.
+Under her direction, the theater became one of the United States' most successful stock companies.
+At the time, Lane was claimed to be the "most noted woman today on the American stage".